staudt/funquakedm/README.md

 Current Features
 ================
  * One-key CoD-like melee attack with the axe (IMPULSE 20)
-    * To assign it to the Q key, type this on the console: **/BIND Q "IMPULSE 20"** (or add to the config.cfg file)
+    * To assign it to the Q key, type on the console: **/BIND Q "IMPULSE 20"**
- * You can now shoot thru teleports (credit: http://www.inside3d.com/qctut/lesson-24.shtml)
+ * You can now shoot grenades/missiles thru teleports
  * You kick away items you won't take, as well as heads
  * Items will fly away when caught on explosions (you can blow items away from enemies)
  * Player bleeds when near death (< 20 health)